007 – Pronunciation rules – consonants

 - Voiced consonants become voiceless when they are followed by other voiceless consonants.

-- Voiceless consonants sound voiced when they are followed by voiced consonants.
+- Voiceless consonants sound as their voiced counterparts when they are followed by other voiced consonants.

 - -ГО in the end of the word becomes -ВО.

-- If several consonants go together some of them can be omitted.
-Examples:
+- If several consonants go together, some of them can be omitted to facilitate the pronunciation.